Henley13/paper_translation_factories_2020/README.md

 #### Two-round segmentation

-For most of our images, the nuclei segmentation from NucleAIzer is enough.
-For the most difficult images (where NucleAIzer misses some nuclei), a second pass helps.
-We use BigFISH to remove the segmented nuclei from the image (`unsegmented_nuclei`) before applying a second time NucleAIzer.
+For most of our images, the nuclei segmentation from NucleAIzer works well.
+For some challenging images, where NucleAIzer misses some nuclei, a second pass helps.
+We use BigFISH to remove the segmented nuclei from the image (`unsegmented_nuclei`) before applying NucleAIzer a second time.

 ```python
 import bigfish.segmentation as segmentation